-Recent analysis for Mobile Friendly use from Internet Retailing https://internetretailing.net/ shows the following.
+A recent analysis for Mobile Friendly use from Internet Retailing https://internetretailing.net/ shows the following.
 This is a very interesting read!
-From what we can get from the below, that future proofing your eCommerce platform is now even more important.
+From what we can get from the below, that future-proofing your eCommerce platform is now even more important.
 Expectations are at the highest now because people expect more when they are re-platforming to a new system.
 We use WooCommerce, BigCommerce and Shopify.

-According to the survey of more than 600 ecommerce professionals, a further 39% of retailers said they regard mobile-friendly tech as ‘important’.
+According to a survey of more than 600 eCommerce professionals, a further 39% of retailers said they regard mobile-friendly tech as ‘important’.
 The next most critical attributes are high-quality site search functionality, product management & merchandising’ and ‘in-built SEO capabilities’, the report has found.

-Poor functionality and under-performance is causing many merchants to replatform, according to the research.
-Compared to last year, the proportion of companies who have already replatformed has increased by 50%, from 22% in 2014 to 33% this year.
+Poor functionality and under-performance are causing many merchants to change platforms, according to the research.
+Compared to last year, the proportion of companies who have already re-platformed has increased by 50%, from 22% in 2014 to 33% this year.

-Of the respondents who have already replatformed, almost half (43%) of them have done so in the last year, a big jump from 2014 when that figure was only 30%.
-Two-fifths (41%, up from 23% in 2014) of those who consider replatforming plan to start the process in the next 12 to 24 months.
+Of the respondents who have already re-platformed, almost half (43%) of them have done so in the last year, a big jump from 2014 when that figure was only 30%.
+Two-fifths (41%, up from 23% in 2014) of those who consider a re-platforming plan to start the process in the next 12 to 24 months.

-Nearly half of survey respondents (44% of companies and 46% of agencies) pointed to integration with current / legacy systems as one of the three greatest tech-related challenges they face in growing their ecommerce business.
+Nearly half of the survey respondents (44% of companies and 46% of agencies) pointed to integration with current / legacy systems as one of the three greatest tech-related challenges they face in growing their eCommerce business.